utdata/icj-cli-tools/README.md

 # Introduction to command-line tools

+> FIX THE LINKS ONCE EVERYING IS MOVED.
+THERE ARE LOTS OF BROKEN ONES.

 This lesson is a beginner's guide to using command-line tools for coding and data-journalism.
 It is designed for students who may have never used Terminal before.
 It is geared toward Macs, but Windows users should be able to follow along if they install [git for windows](https://gitforwindows.org/)  and use Git BASH.

 Some of this lesson is cribbed from the book [The Command Line Crash Course](http://cli.learncodethehardway.org/book/) by Learn Code the Hard Way.